j-marchadier/Scrap-Dashbaord-Crypto/README.md

 * <u>Value</u> : represent the cost of a cryptocurrency at one given time

-The second page (when you clic on "predict") will show you a big graph where 70% first values represent the value of the cryptocurrency and on 30% last values there are :
+The second page (when you clic on "predict") will show you a graph with the trend prediction such as :

 * <u> Blue </u> : first 70% values of cryptocurrency